-This is the most asymmetric theme in the corpus.
-Of the 448 findings across 21 voices and 28 videos, 173 come from the far-right quadrant alone — more than 38% of the total — while the mainstream and far left together log 27.
+This is the most asymmetric theme in the study.
+Of the 448 quotes across 21 voices and 28 videos, 173 come from the far-right quadrant alone — more than 38% of the total — while the mainstream and far left together log 27.
 The engagement is not asymmetric: this theme drives 181M views and 4.1M likes, the second-highest engagement in the dataset.
 The hypocrisy critique is concentrated on one side of the dial and amplified across the entire information environment.
 The substance is a cluster of related charges: that the party weaponizes the justice system against opponents, that its rhetoric incites violence it then disclaims, and that its leadership exhibits the authoritarian tendencies it accuses opponents of.
 The data does not adjudicate the charges.
 It records the reach.

 The cross-spectrum signal is that the frame penetrated the center.
 Center-quadrant panels and even mainstream-left hosts spend airtime relitigating the prosecution narrative — evidence that the engagement was not contained to its origin audience.